paupaulaz/useful_linux_commands/README.md

 history
 ```

-* add a command to history before without executing it:
+* add a command to history without executing it:
 ```shell
 history -s <command>
 ```